-A scholar of law and religious ethics, Allard’s work focuses on issues of migration and human rights.
+A scholar of law, religion, and migration, Allard’s work focuses on the politics and ethics of belonging, with special attention to the role that law and religion play in forming inclusive and exclusive communities.
 He is managing editor of the Journal of Law and Religion, published by the Center for the Study of Law and Religion in collaboration with Cambridge University Press.

 “Who Am I?
 Who Are You?
 Who Are We?
 Law, Religion, and Approaches to an Ethic of Migration,” Journal of Law and Religion 30, no. 2 (2015) (review essay).